Impetus/couverture/README.md

 > a.
 Make the necessary additions in pom.xml at service/pom.xml (you can find the changes in additions folder in tool)

+> 2.CodeCoverageTool is a maven project, do a mvn install and then run it as java project.

+> 3. Go to the com.codecoverage.runner package and run to the RunCodeCoverage java class.

+>     You have get such type of output

+>      a.
+Enter User Story Number, if multiple user Stories then please separate them       by comma (,)

+>      Note: Please Enter usscc number like US-1234.
+If you have two user story number like US-1235, Us-1234

 >      b.
-To generate jacoco.xml, run the below commands in your module(EDS,DF,etc):

->    mvn clean compile -DskipTests=true

->   mvn compiler:testCompile resources:testResources surefire:test org.jacoco:jacoco-maven-plugin:report.

-> 2.CodeCoverageTool is a maven project, do a mvn install and then run it as java project.
+After entered you have to give a project location

+>      Like Enter SRC/Code Location

+>     Note: entered your location like D:\svnCheckout

+>      c.
+After entered it will ask

+>      d.
+Enter code coverage tool(Jococo/cobertura):

+>      enter 1 for Cobertura

+>      enter 2 for Jococo

+>      Note:  if you want to code coverage cobertura press one or if you want to code coverage jococo press two.

-> 3.If we are getting such type of error when we run mvn sonar: sonar command. then we need to install collabnet subversion software.
+> 4.If we are getting such type of error when we run mvn sonar: sonar command. then we need to install collabnet subversion software.
 There is link we can download this software https://www.collab.net/downloads and set the path variable C:\Program Files\CollabNet\Subversion Client

-> 4. :+1:See Coverage Result on console.
+> 5. :+1:See Coverage Result on console.